varjagg/varjagg.github.io/_posts/2024-04-29-worlds-loudest-lisp-program.md

 We can see above that two plans for each evacuation direction are concatenated then re-normalized in time.
 The resulting plan is then modulo adjusted in time to run in parallel subdivisions of specified duration.

 Generated plans are sets of node ID, effect direction and time delta tuples.
 They do not have association of commands and absolute times yet, which are the job of ~ACTUALIZE-PLAN~.

+## Command Language

+The central and nodes communicate in terms of CLOS instances of the classes comprising the command language.

+## Communication

 The next essential task is communication.
 Depending on the plan we may communicate with all or subsets of nodes, in particular sequence or simultaneously, synchronously or async, with or without expectation of reported results.
 For instance we may want to get a noise estimation from microphones for volume control, and that would need to be done for all nodes at once while expecting a result set or reports.
 A PA message would have to be played synchronized but the result does not really matter.
 Or a temperature change notice may arrive unprompted to be considered by fire detection algorithm.